Fair enough? How should New Zealanders be taxed?

 Satisfaction

-The "satisfaction of a participant" measures the number of selected comments that they expressed a positive opinion (thumb up, or approval) about.
+The "satisfaction of a participant" measures the number of selected comments that they expressed a positive opinion (a.k.a. thumb-up, or approval) about.

 For instance, a satisfaction of 3 means that the participant feels positively about 3 of the selected comments.